 When you think of Rome, what comes to mind?
 Most likely, the Colosseum or the dome of St. Peter’s Basilica draped in the inky reds and pinks of the day’s last light came to mind.
 Or perhaps, narrow cobblestone streets lined with stylish shops and aromatic trattorias.
 So, in addition to taking Rome tours of the major landmarks, it’s just as important to figure out where to eat in Rome.
 From pizza in Trastevere to aperitivo in the Monti district, this guide has you covered.

+While the information provided in this post is free, we also sell tours at very reasonable prices.
 Headed to Rome?
 In addition to sightseeing, eating the best Roman cuisine is vital to a complete Italian experience.
 Check out the assortment of available Rome tours including a foodie-led Rome food tour in Trastevere.